 Choose the option titled “Pay from my bank account” and click “save”.

 Enjoy your “increased” ISA allowance.
+I hope this can help you reach FI quicker.

 Set up once and enjoy the benefit forever, ideal laziness.